-Medicare’s open enrollment period begins today and runs through December 7.
-While there is an abundance of resources to assist Medicare beneficiaries in selecting their Medicare Advantage plans, there is significantly less information available to independent physicians who are interested in expanding their Medicare capabilities.
+Medicare is confusing for patients and providers alike.
+Unfortunately, while there is an abundance of resources to assist Medicare beneficiaries in selecting their Medicare Advantage plans, there is significantly less information available to independent physicians who are interested in expanding their Medicare capabilities.
 If ever there were a time to make the leap, it is now.
 Medicare Advantage premiums are at a three-year low.
 In 2019, there will be 600 more Medicare Advantage plans available.
 Enrollment is projected to hit an all-time high of 22.6 million, 11.5 percent more than 2018.

 Beyond the numbers, aligning with Medicare initiatives is a way of preparing and future-proofing your practice for healthcare’s shifts.
 Revised Medicare Advantage plans embrace forward-thinking population health initiatives such as paying for transportation, at-home aides, or grab bars, simple solutions that can keep beneficiaries out of the emergency department while also advancing toward value-based care.